 - How much time does it take to be an Alpine Rescue Team member, after the PM training?
 Like any volunteer commitment, what you put into it is what you get out of it.
 Field active members (those responding to missions), are required to attend 7 field trainings per year, 11 classroom trainings, and 20% of all missions (see our mission numbers per year on our website).
 This is the bare minimum of any member.

 - How much does it cost to be an Alpine Rescue Team member?
-Initially, it can cost $1000 in supplies, depending on what you already own – good mountaineering boots (per weather season), team jacket, snow travel and safety equipment, 10 essentials, helmet, climbing harness, etc. This does not include the fuel in your personal vehicle from attending trainings, and responding to missions.
+Initially, it can cost up to $2000 in supplies, depending on what you already own – good mountaineering boots (per weather season), team jacket, snow travel and safety equipment, 10 essentials, helmet, climbing harness, etc. This does not include the fuel in your personal vehicle from attending trainings, and responding to missions.
 We respond to 3 counties, and it is normal to drive 1 hour to get to the trailhead of where our mission is.

 - Sounds great!
 What do I do while I wait for the next PM selection process to begin; how can I be involved?
 Look at our online calendar and attend a Wednesday night training!
 Most are open to the public, and it’s a great way to get to know us, and for us to know you!
-During COVID social distancing, Wednesday night in-person trainings have been transferred online.
-The online meeting link will be included in our calendar if it is open to the public.

 - Anything else I can do?
 Support and follow us on social media, buy a CORSAR card, attend a Skills for the Hills training, and keep enjoying our outdoors (safely)!